gallantlab/motion_energy_matlab/README.md

 ```

-It allows flexible specifications of filter array parameters, such as the highest spatial frequency, the number of direction of motion, color channels to be used, etc. For example, if you want to load a default parameter set and specify the highest spatial and temporal frequency:
+The code allows flexible specifications of filter array parameters, such as the highest spatial frequency, the number of directions of motion, the number of scales of filters, etc. Image pre-processing and post-processing parameters (such as how to handle color channels) can be specified as well.
+Default values can be specified for all parameters.
+For example, if you want to load a default parameter set and then only specify the highest spatial and temporal frequency:

 ```